 How to Negotiate

-Retain your own team of specialists, rather than dealing directing with the landlord’s agent (on the rental agreement) or the building architect (on the buildout).
+Retain your own team of specialists, rather than dealing directly with the landlord’s agent (on the rental agreement) or the building architect (on the buildout).
 Those individuals have other priorities than getting you a good deal.
 The landlord’s agent has a fiduciary responsibility to their client.
 Having your own team will protect you from unnecessary clauses and a burdensome monthly rent.

 Press your advantage and push for things that are unlikely, but that you can trade down the line.
-Push for complete control or the sublet and 100% of the profit from allowing a renter down the line in your lease.
+Push for complete control of the sublet and 100% of the profit from allowing a renter down the line in your lease.
 You won’t get it, but you can give it back for a break on overhang which means that you can keep your rent down if you have to go past the end date of your lease.

 Lastly, don’t be afraid of signing a long lease, as long as you have the proper protections in place.
-You will most likely get a better deal, as long as you incorporate, you can protect yourself if the company goes under and your broker will be more motivated, since they get more money the longer that the deal is.
+You will most likely get a better deal, as long as you incorporate, you can protect yourself if the company goes under and your broker will be more motivated since they get more money the longer that the deal is.